Today I want to share with you the typical scenario from the life of traveling photographer.

 At this point, it was time to take care of the composition.

 The main issue that drove me crazy was two opening or holes in the upper area of the photo.
-I knew from the beginning that I would have to fix it or composition would not work otherwise.
+I knew from the beginning that I would have to fix it or composition would not be balanced.